What is Eye Lift Surgery?

 Lower blepharoplasties have two main approaches: transcutaneous and transconjunctival.2

-A transcutaneous approach involves an incision in the skin where crow’s feet lines naturally occur.
-It is then deepened into the muscle.
+A transcutaneous approach involves an incision in the skin below the lower eyelashes.
+It then deepens into the muscle.
 A transconjunctival approach is a simpler and faster technique involving an incision in the conjunctiva (inside the eyelid).

 Doctors will always aim to preserve as much tissue as possible to balance the volume loss that comes with aging.